-Employment Investigations & Civil Rights Compliance (EICRC) is responsible for ensuring compliance with equal employment opportunity laws and regulations that prohibit discrimination and harassment in the workplace and assisting City Departments in providing equal employment opportunities to all applicants and employees.
+Employment Investigations & Civil Rights Compliance - 5.0 FTEs the workplace and assisting City Departments in providing equal employment opportunities to all applicants and employees.
 In fulfilling these responsibilities, EICRC also provides or coordinates services such as policy development, technical assistance, training programs, monitoring, and compliance activities.
 The office prepares comprehensive investigative reports documenting investigations, including fact-finding, applying facts to policies, and drawing conclusions as to whether policies have been violated, and ensures alignment with federal and state laws, and City policies and procedures.